quadraturbo/integrity-checker/README.md

 `int_checkerv2.py` is a command-line tool that allows you to compare two files to determine if they have been modified.
 It uses the SHA-256 algorithm to calculate and compare file hashes, providing a reliable way to detect any changes in their content.

+### Note
+While using this tool ,ensure to add the extensions of the files to compare.

 ## Features

 - **Cross-platform**: Works on Windows and Linux